killinen/BrakeModule/README.md

 For discussion of "old" cars impelementation of OPENPILOT join discord: discord server link here.

 Speed value is read on message 0x153 and send to OPENPILOT as ACC set speed when OP is engaged (set_speed).
 Brake pedal state is read on message 0x329 (BRK_ST) and sent to OP when OP is not braking and pedal press is detected to disengage OP (BRK_ST_OP).
 Also BMW cruise control steering wheel button presses (BTN_ST) are detected on same message.
-Cruise state (CC_ST) is detected on 0x545 and if it is on OP wont engage to prevent original CC and OP to control longnitidinal simultatoneusly.
+Cruise state (CC_ST_OP) is detected on 0x545 and if it is on OP wont engage to prevent original CC and OP to control longnitidinal simultatoneusly.

 Filtering of CAN messages are used to give better change to not to lose wanted messages.